geolffreym/Syrup/readme/ABOUT.md

 This layer contains presentation-related decisions: how something should be displayed on a Web page or other type of document.

 In Syrup, the templates are handled with the help of [Mustache](https://mustache.github.io/).
-The templates are related to views, they make use of the templates to display data.
+The templates are related to 'views', that they make use of the templates to display data.